Signatures of asymmetry: Gravitational wave memory and the parity violation

-The established parity violation in the weak interaction motivates a re-evaluation of the role of parity in gravity~\cite{Brill:1957fx}.
+{Einstein's equivalence principle suggests a deep connection between matter and spacetime, prompting the question: \emph{if matter violates parity, must gravity?} This letter explores the detection of parity violation in gravity using gravitational wave (GW) memory.
+Gravitational parity violation could be observable through GW amplitude birefringence and large-scale structure correlations.
+With improved sensitivity, next-generation GW detectors offer unprecedented opportunities to probe these effects.
+We propose that the integrated cosmological memory (ICM) of GWs, amplified over cosmological distances, can enhance faint parity-violating signatures.
+Specifically, if GWs from astrophysical events have differing polarization amplitudes, as in Chern-Simons gravity, ICM significantly amplifies this disparity.
+ICM \emph{uniquely and independently} allows us to test fundamental symmetries, constrain gravity parameters, and gain insights into the interplay of particle physics, cosmology and gravity.}

+{\em Introduction\textemdash} In general relativity (GR), Einstein established that matter shapes spacetime, causing it to curve, and this curvature of spacetime then dictates how matter moves through the cosmos~\cite{einstein1961relativity}.
+Given this fundamental interplay, the observed parity violation in the matter sector~\cite{Lee:1956qn,Wu:1957my,Garwin:1957hc}, as established by the Standard Model of particle physics~\cite{Kostelecky:2008ts,Bain:2016lad}, necessitates consideration in the context of gravity~\cite{Brill:1957fx,Jackiw:2003pm}.
 If gravity is influenced by parity-violating matter, consistent with Einstein’s observation, then what observables, detectable in next-generation electromagnetic and GW experiments, could reveal such effects~\cite{Lue:1998mq,Bhattacharya:1999na}?
 In GW astronomy, parity violation could manifest as frequency dependent amplitude birefringence --- left- and right-handed circularly polarized wave amplitudes have exponential enhancement/damping --- absent in parity-conserving theories~\cite{Alexander:2007,Okounkova:2021}.
 In the large-scale structure, parity-violating correlations in galaxy distribution or spin alignment could serve as signatures, distinguishable from standard cosmology~\cite{Cahn:2021,Paul:2024,Inomata:2024}.
 Unambiguous detection requires precise measurements, novel statistics, and a deeper theoretical understanding of parity violation in gravity.
 Upcoming GW detectors --- Cosmic Explorer (CE), Einstein Telescope (ET), LISA~\cite{Jenks:2023, Califano:2023, Callister:2023} and galaxy surveys (DESI, BOSS)~\cite{Krolewski:2024,Cahn:2021,DESI:2025zgx} --- offer opportunities to probe these effects.